joseguardo/IntelligentChunking/app/data/processed/original/chunks/25_financial_covenants.md

 - (c) taking account of any pro forma adjustments for reasonably identifiable, supportable, achievable and sustainable cost synergies and the cost of achieving those savings of pro forma adjustments of a Group Company (or attributable to a business or assets) being acquired during the Relevant Period provided that:

 1. (i) such cost savings or cost synergies shall be set out in reasonable detail and certified by the finance director of the Parent in a certificate detailing such pro forma adjustments together with all reasonable detail;
-2. (ii) such cost savings or cost synergies that are greater than 10% of the earnings before interest, tax, depreciation and amortisation (calculated in the same manner as EBITDA) of the company or business being so acquired shall be identified in a report prepared by the Groups Auditors or other applicable due diligence report provider satisfactory to the Facility Agent (acting reasonably) and as verified by the Auditors (or other such report provider) as being reasonable as regards assumptions and methodology of combining the operations of such acquired entity,
+2. (ii) such cost savings or cost synergies that are greater than 10% of the earnings before interest, tax, depreciation and amortisation (calculated in the same manner as EBITDA) of the company or business being so acquired shall be identified in a report prepared by the Groups Auditors or other applicable due diligence report provider satisfactory to the Facility Agent (acting reasonably) and as verified by the Auditors (or other such report provider) as being reasonable as regards assumptions and methodology of combining the operations of such acquired entity.

-UK - 205885966.10 113

 # Definitions